Size ranking: 74th

 Origin: The 14 southern constellations of Nicolas Louis de Lacaille

 Norma is one of the constellations introduced by the French astronomer Nicolas Louis de Lacaille following his mapping of the southern skies in 1751–52.
 It consists of faint stars between Ara and Lupus that were not catalogued by Ptolemy.
 On his 1756 planisphere Lacaille called it l’Equerre et la Regle, the Square and Rule, depicting it as a draughtsman’s set-square and ruler, although in the accompanying star catalogue the name was given simply as l'Équerre.

 In his widely quoted book Star Names, Their Lore and Meaning, the historian R. H. Allen called this constellation ‘the Level and Square’.
 Allen said that the French edition of Flamsteed’s star atlas (i.e. the Atlas Céleste of Jean Fortin) showed it as Niveau, the level, but a glance at that atlas shows he is wrong.
 The alternative name ‘level’ was actually applied to the southern triangle, Triangulum Australe.
 Allen seemingly misread the French map and transferred the name to the wrong constellation, in a reprise of the way in which star names were misapplied through misreadings of maps down the ages.
 Allen’s error has caused confusion ever since.

-Norma, shown under the name Norma et Regula in the Uranographia of Johann Bode (1801).
+Norma, shown under the name Norma et Regula on Chart XV of the Uranographia of Johann Bode (1801).
 ‘Rule and Square’ is a traditional English pub name.

 Because of changes in the constellation’s boundaries since Lacaille’s time, Norma no longer has stars labelled Alpha or Beta.
 The stars that Lacaille designated Alpha and Beta Normae are now part of Scorpius, where they are known as N and H Scorpii respectively.
 For a modern chart of this region, click here.
 Incidentally, Norma shares this distinction with Puppis and Vela, both of which lack stars labelled Alpha and Beta because they were once part of a much larger constellation, in their case Argo Navis; when Argo was split into three by Lacaille, the stars Alpha and Beta ended up in the third subdivision, Carina.